 The City shall contribute Eight Thousand Dollars (\$8,000) annually on July 1st of each year to the PSA educational leave and tuition reimbursement fund.
-For FY 2019-20, the City shall make the \$8,000 contribution July 17, 2019.
-The City will reimburse expenses for tuition, books, lab fees and equipment, and curriculum fees incurred by an employee, for classes completed in accredited institutions of learning or approved specialized training groups leading to an academic degree or improved job related skills.
+The City shall make the \$8,000 contribution in the first pay period of the fiscal year.
+The City will reimburse expenses for tuition, books, lab fees and equipment, and curriculum fees incurred by an employee, for classes completed in accredited institutions of learning or approved specialized training groups leading to an academic degree or improved jobrelated skills.
 Parking fees or health fees related to enrollment will not be included.
 Programs must be approved in advance.
 Reimbursement will be provided upon successful completion of approved courses.
 Employees must attach a final grade of "C" or better for both undergraduate and graduate work.
-The employees may not elect to take a "pass-fail" grade if the letter system of grading is offered.
+Employees may not elect to take a "pass-fail" grade if the letter system of grading is offered.
 Courses providing a "pass/fail" must achieve a "pass" to qualify for reimbursement.
 Funds expended on tuition reimbursement will be subject to appropriate IRS regulations.
 Employees wishing to engage in educational programs involving work time may be granted rescheduled time if departmental operations permit.

-All employees assigned by the City to attend meetings, workshops or conventions shall have thir dues and reasonable expenses paid by the City and shall be allowed to attend such workshops, meetings and conventions on paid City time.
+All employees assigned by the City to attend meetings, workshops or conventions shall have their dues and reasonable expenses paid by the City and shall be allowed to attend such workshops, meetings and conventions on paid City time.
 Such required educational functions shall be reimbursed from departmental training funds and shall not be counted against the employee's allowance or the annual tuition reimbursement.

-Employee may under tuition reimbursement fund request reimbursement for trade publications, technical books, and printed materials related to the employee's employment.
+Employees may, under the tuition reimbursement fund, request reimbursement for trade publications, technical books, and printed materials related to the employee's employment.